marvel2010/k-terminal-cut/README.md

 # k-terminal-cut

-Branch and Bound Algorithm based on isolating cuts for the k-terminal cut problem
+Branch and Bound Algorithm based on isolating cuts for the k-terminal cut problem.

-## Getting Started

-Requires Networkx
-Requires Gurobi for IP Formulation

 ## Running the tests